pulp/pulp/docs/overview/components/webserver.rst

   through its web application.
 To serve this content,  have a WSGI compatible webserver route urls matching ``/pulp/content/`` to the Pulp WSGI application.

+  If you wish to serve content over both http and https, you can use a prefix when setting base_paths for your Distributions to indicate whether the content will be served via http or https.
+For example, you might prefix all your distribution paths with ``/https/.../`` or ``/http/.../`` and then proxy your webserver's https requests to ``/pulp/content/https/`` and http requests to ``/pulp/content/http/``.

 Plugin Views
   Plugins can contribute views anywhere in the url namespace are are not restricted to ``/pulp/``.
   Refer to your plugin documentation to understand the url needs of any given plugin.
 Another option